The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 Once you’re done, head up the hill to Haleakala and, clouds permitting, enjoy a spectacular sunset from the top of the island.
 A word of warning: it is cold so bring jackets and layers to bundle up.

 Shaka Guide provides a self-guided tour app that helps you to visit Haleakala National Park.
-See our Best Haleakala Sunset Tours (save 10%!) if a sunset tour is more in your favor.
+See our Best Haleakala Sunset Tours (save 10%!) if a sunset tour is more to your liking.
 A great way to take advantage of jet lag!

 Day 5: Half-Day Snorkel Trip and Lahaina Town